LIMUNIMI/TM-Pedretti_Davide-Sound_classification_in_the_presence_of_missing_samples/README.md

 * Hyperparameter tuning in order to obtain better classification results
 * Reconstruction using a GAN, passing through the mel spectrogram
 * Classification after reconstruction, directly giving YAMNet the reconstructed spectrograms (to be completed)

+The code is structured in the following way:
+1. data_creation.py: script that creates npz files containing waveforms (both for the 8000 and 16000 s.rate cases)
+2. helper_functions.py: script that contains all the functions to run the CNN model and the pretrained (YAMNet) model.
+Moreover, in this script we can find the functions aimed at corrupting the audio files and those dedicated to the results saving.
+3. models_run.py: actual script dedicated to the execution of the above mentioned models.
+4. hp_tuning.py: hyperparameter tuning of the CNN model
+5. gan_16khz.py: Generative Adversarial Network is run in this script in order to obtain a reconstructed version of the dataset, passing through the mel-spectrogram and getting it ready for YAMNet.
+6. embeddings_extraction.py: embeddings extraction script, aimed at putting the data in the exact format for YAMnet.
+7. yamnet_embeddings_classification.py: script that lastly classify the reconstructed data